Conreality/conreality-wiki/Swarm-Battle-Demo.md

       channels; possible, but additional work.
 (Time versus money, as usual.)

     * Availability and feasibility of 20-port USB hubs?
 (Or 2x 10-port.)

-* Visibility of laser beams in fog-machine output?

-  * Not so much fog that you can't see the battle, but enough that laser beams are largely visible.

-  * To be tested in Berlin or Bratislava over the summer.

 ## Budget